-17.4 During the period of guarantee, Warmup will arrange for the Product to be repaired or (at its discretion) have parts replaced free of charge.
-In order to remedy any single defect, Warmup must be provided with 1m² of the original floor covering material (if the product in case is installed under a floor covering).
-Warmup will undertake to reinstall any flooring lifted during the repair procedure at no cost to the buyer.
-Such costs do not extend to any cost other than direct costs of repair or replacement by Warmup and does not extend to costs of relaying or repairing any floor covering or floor not directly involved in the repair process.
-Warmup reserves the right to determine the most appropriate technical solution so as to restore the functionality of the product.
+17.4 During the period of guarantee, Warmup will arrange for the product to be repaired or (at its discretion) have parts replaced free of charge.
+Such Cost does not extend to any cost other than the direct cost of repair or replacement by Warmup and does not extend to costs of relaying, replacing or repairing any floor covering or floor.

 17.5 It is expressly agreed that the sole remedies under this limited warranty shall be at the discretion of Warmup. to either: issue a refund, repair or replace any article which is proven to be defective.
 Any and all allowances made to customers for transportation, labour, repairs or all other work, are at the exclusive discretion of Warmup and shall be authorised in writing, in advance, by Warmup.
 Such cost does not extend to any cost other than direct costs of repair or replacement by Warmup.